vicky705/Text_Translater/README.md

     "message": "Invalid text."
 }
 ```
-## You can pass laguage code from and to for flexible translation
+## You can pass language code from and to for flexible translation

 __URL__
 - http://localhost:400/translateMore